tchajed/coq-survey/README.md

 Do you use multiple successes (basically `+`)?

+Do you write nested lemmas (start a proof within an outer proof script)?
+Do you leave nested lemmas in the final development, or only during development?

 # Type of usage

 Do you ever need to improve the performance of Ltac code (to reduce memory usage or time)?